karlisup/chewingum/README.md

  - Create a global link to the module `npm link`
  - Create a new project otside the compnent-library-core project
  - Install compnent-library-core in the new project `npm install chewingum`
- - Set te link to the local project `npm link chewingum`
+ - Set the link to the local project `npm link chewingum`